SudoYummy/kernel_breakout/README.md

 # Container Breakout Using Kernel Modules

 Containers are extremely useful for rapidly deploying applications.
-Instead of running an entire operating system on the host (like a virtual machine), containers share the host resources.
-This makes escaping a container slightly easier than VM.
-Whether the managed platform is Docker or Kubernetes, this breakout will be effective.
-Part of the shared resources between container and the host OS, are the host's kernel modules.
-A privileged container can install, remove, and modify kernel modules on the host from within the container.
-This project exploits that capability to create a reverse from the local host to a remote server.
+Instead of running an entire operating system on top of the host (like a virtual machine), containers share the host's resources.
+This makes escaping a container slightly easier than VM if it lacks proper security controls.
+If the managed platform is Docker or Kubernetes, this breakout will be effective.
+Part of the shared resources between container and the host OS, is the host's kernel modules.
+A privileged container can install, remove, and modify kernel modules on the host from within a container.
+This project exploits that capability to create a reverse from the local host to a remote server by installing a malicious kernel module.

 ![Diagram of the breakout](https://github.com/SudoYummy/kernel_breakout/blob/main/images/diagram.png)

 ## Requirements
 This breakout does not work in all use cases. **Two** things must be present for this exploit to function:
-* The host system must be Linux
+* The host system must be Linux.
 * The container must be started with **SYS_MODULE** capability enabled.
 The container can also be ran as "privileged".

 # Usage

 ## Building the Image
-By default, a simple build of the image will create a reverse shell on 127.0.0.1:4444.
-Be sure all piecies of the project are in the same directory of Dockerfile.
+The default build of the image will create a reverse shell on 127.0.0.1:4444.
+Be sure all piecies of the project are in the same directory as the Dockerfile.
 ```
 docker build -t imagename /path/to/Dockerfile
 ```